 How is carpal hyperextension diagnosed?

 Carpal hyperextension is typically diagnosed following a multimodal evaluation process.
 Firstly your dog will be examined by one of our orthopaedic clinicians to ascertain the nature of the disease.
 Following this, your dog will most likely be admitted to the hospital to allow radiographs of the affected joints under sedation or general anaesthesia.
 With this particular disease, we perform a series of specific radiographs called ‘stressed views’.
 This entails taking a radiograph of your dog’s carpus in the position that truly reflects the extent of the hyperextension i.e. mimicking a fully weight-bearing position.
-This helps the orthopaedic clinician assess which ligamentous structures are damaged and facilitate the overall decision-making process as to what treatment is best for your dog.
+This helps the orthopaedic clinician assess which ligamentous structures are damaged and facilitates the overall decision-making process as to what treatment is best for your dog.

 Your dog may also require additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
 Your dog will receive one-to-one nursing care throughout their imaging process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.
 Following clinical examination and diagnostic imaging, the orthopaedic clinician will be able to advise on the most appropriate course of treatment for your dog, be it conservative (non-surgical) management or surgical management.